patrickbwarren/python3-HNC-solver/README.md

 The code is intended for rapid prototyping, but is also partly pedagogical with the intent of attempting to capture some of the [tacit knowledge](https://en.wikipedia.org/wiki/Tacit_knowledge) involved in undertaking this kind of calculation.

-It currently comprises:
+Basic codes in the repository include:

 * `pyHNC.py` : python module implementing the functionality;
 * `fftw_demo.py` : test FFTW for Fourier-Bessel transforms;